 The training subjects are an assessment of self and practice, cultural competency, ethics and law, infant and maternal mortality prevention, and implementation.

-The training model for the delivery of information is through lecture, PowerPoint, self-assessment, discussion, and interactive exercise.
+The training model for the delivery of information is through lecture, PowerPoint, self-assessment, discussion, and interactive exercises.

 Four Training Models